Integra LifeSciences (IART)

 10. Return on Invested Capital (ROIC)

 We like to invest in businesses with high returns, but the trend in a company’s ROIC is what often surprises the market and moves the stock price.
-Unfortunately, Integra LifeSciences’s ROIC averaged 4.3 percentage point decreases over the last few years.
+Unfortunately, Integra LifeSciences’s ROIC averaged 4.7 percentage point decreases each year over the last few years.
 Paired with its already low returns, these declines suggest its profitable growth opportunities are few and far between.

-12. Key Takeaways from Integra LifeSciences’s Q3 Results
+12. Key Takeaways from Integra LifeSciences’s Q4 Results

-It was good to see Integra LifeSciences beat analysts’ EPS expectations this quarter.
-On the other hand, its revenue guidance for next quarter missed and its revenue fell short of Wall Street’s estimates.
+We were impressed by how significantly Integra LifeSciences blew past analysts’ organic revenue expectations this quarter.
+We were also happy its revenue narrowly outperformed Wall Street’s estimates.
+On the other hand, its revenue guidance for next quarter missed and its EPS guidance for next quarter fell short of Wall Street’s estimates.
 Overall, this was a weaker quarter.
-The stock traded down 4.4% to $14.75 immediately after reporting.
+The stock remained flat at $11.71 immediately following the results.

 13. Is Now The Time To Buy Integra LifeSciences?